audreylemeur/audreylemeur.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - K-12 Computer Science Education
+  - K-12 computer science education
-  - Gender in Computer Science
+  - Gender in computer science
   - Curriculum for broadening participation in computing
-  - Computer Science Teacher Pathways
+  - Computer science teacher pathways

 # Education to show in About widget